frappe/frappe/frappe/docs/user/en/guides/desk/making_graphs.md

 # Making Graphs

-The Frappe UI **Graph** object enables you to render simple line, bar or percentage graphs for single or multiple discreet sets of data points.
+The Frappé UI **Graph** object enables you to render simple line, bar or percentage graphs for single or multiple discreet sets of data points.
 You can also set special checkpoint values and summary stats.

 ### Example: Line graph
 Here's an example of a simple sales graph: